materialsproject/fireworks/docs/installation_tutorial_pt3.rst

 Next steps
 ==========

 If you've completed this tutorial, your FireServer and a single FireWorker are ready for business!
 If you'd like, you can now configure more FireWorkers.
 However, you're most likely interested in running more complex jobs and creating multi-step workflows.
-We'll continue the tutorial with how to :doc:`defining jobs using FireTasks </task_tutorial>`.
+We'll continue the tutorial with :doc:`defining jobs using FireTasks </task_tutorial>`.